Under 2 hours

-- Don a pair of rubber gloves and dip a soft cloth into the solution and wring it out until just damp.
+- Dip a soft cloth into the solution and wring it out until just damp.

 - Wipe the countertop in small circular motions with light to medium pressure.

-- If you encounter bits of dried-on food, apply more pressure or dampen the cloth a little more and press down on the spot to loosen the debris, then wipe up.
+- If you encounter bits of dried-on food, apply more pressure.
+Or dampen the cloth and press down on the spot to loosen the debris.
+Wipe up.

 - Spray the solution over the granite surface.
-Wait 5 minutes, then rinse the surface thoroughly.
+Wait 5 minutes.
+Rinse the surface thoroughly.

-- Water spots: Lightly dry buff with fine steel wool (0000 grit).
+- Water spots can be lightly dry buffed with a very fine steel wool (0000 grit).

-- Oil-based stains: Clean with a gentle liquid household cleaner and soft cloth.
+- Oil-based stains such as milk can come clean with a gentle liquid household cleaner and soft cloth.

-- Organic stains: Clean the spot with 12% hydrogen peroxide.
+- Organic stains like juice can be removed with 12% hydrogen peroxide.

 - Clean up spills as soon as they happen, especially acidic liquids like tomato sauce or fruit juice.

-- Blot up spills, rather than wiping, to keep them from spreading over the surface.
-Microfiber cloths are great for this purpose.
+- Blot up spills, rather than wipe them.
+This will keep them from spreading over the surface.

 - Don't store items that stain such as cooking oils or cosmetics on granite countertops.